Yakup3/text-to-speech/README.md

 # Text To Speech

 ## Description
-This is an website that converts given text to speech.
+This is a website that converts given text to speech.

 ## Used Tools
 - React.js